-- $In addition to the debt \ listed above, £200 million floating rate notes were issued by Prudential plc in April 2013 which will mature in October 2013.$ These Notes have been wholly subscribed by a Group subsidiary and accordingly have been eliminated on consolidation in the Group financial statements.
-These Notes were originally issued in October 2008 and have been reissued upon their maturity. - (ii) In January 2013 the Company repaid on maturity, £250 million medium term notes included within borrowings in respect of short-term fixed income securities in the table above. - (iii) Other borrowings mainly include amounts whose repayment to the lender is contingent upon future surplus emerging from certain contracts specified under the arrangement.
-If insufficient surplus emerges on those contracts, there is no recourse to other assets of the Group and the liability is not payable to the degree of shortfall. - In addition, other borrowings include senior debt is sued through the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted by collateral postthe FHLB by Jackson.
+- In addition to the debt listed above, £200 million floating rate notes were issued by Prudential plc in April 2013 which will mature in October 2013.
+These Notes have been wholly subscribed by a Group subsidiary and accordingly have been eliminated on consolidation in the Group financial statements.
+These Notes were originally issued in October 2008 and have been reissued upon their maturity. - In January 2013 the Company repaid on maturity, £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on maturity, £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on maturity, £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on maturity. £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on maturity. £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on maturity. £250 million medium term notes included within borrowings in respect of short-term fixed income and the company repaid on thesecurities in the table above. - $(iii) \quad Other borrowings \ mainly \ include \ amounts \ whose \ repayment \ to the lender \ is \ contingent \ upon future \ surplus \ emerging \ from \ certain \ contracts \ specified$ $under the arrangement.
+If insufficient surplus emerges on those contracts, there is no recourse to other assets of the {\it Group} and the liability is not payable$ to the degree of shortfall. - In addition, other borrowings include senior debt issued through the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral posted with the Federal Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Indianapolis (FHLB), secured by collateral Home Loan Bank of Ithe FHLB by Jackson.